 Students get a 20% discount on our plans.
 We also offer 20% off to educators, veterans, and nonprofits.

-Our Teams license starts at around $12 per user per month.
+Our Teams license offers affordable business plans per user.
 You can also get a quote for an enterprise license if you need more customizability for your business.

 Is Grammarly Premium the Best Grammar Checker?

 We've outlined some of the biggest differences between ProWritingAid and Grammarly.
 Cost is an important factor, as is customizability and depth of writing feedback, when determining the best grammar checker.